slphyx/RLongLexTo/README.md

 # RLongLexTo
 A simple R wrapper function for LexTo.
-LexTo is a Thai word segmentation program writen by Choochart Haruechaiyasak (http://www.sansarn.com/lexto/)
+LexTo is a Thai word segmentation program written by Choochart Haruechaiyasak (http://www.sansarn.com/lexto/)